Zehong-Ma/OVMR/README.md

 ## Highlights
++ [2025.06.16] Update the download link of pretrained weights in [Huggingface](https://huggingface.co/zehongma/OVMR).
-+ [2024.04.14] The code for open-vocabulary detection has been released in another [branch](https://github.com/Zehong-Ma/OVMR/tree/det).
++ [2025.04.14] The code for open-vocabulary detection has been released in another [branch](https://github.com/Zehong-Ma/OVMR/tree/det).
 + [2024.09.30] The code for open-vocabulary classification has been released.

 <p align="center">